 Texas A&M University

-What’s the Difference-Public Vs. Private
+What’s the Difference - Public Vs. Private colleges

 This is probably the biggest difference between private and public colleges..
-Public colleges are generally founded by the government.
+Public colleges are generally funded by the government.
 The government usually pays the cost of operating in public colleges.
 Therefore, Tuition fees are relatively less as compared to Private colleges

 Public colleges are even looked after by government-appointed board members or trustees.

 Whereas, private colleges have to look after their own costs and spending as they are set up by individual businessmen or other people.
 They rely heavily on tuition fees and private contributions so their fees are higher.

 In the case of Public college, the class size will be larger (sometimes in hundreds).
 A student will find it difficult to get any one-on-one time with their professors.

 However, in Private college, class sizes will be much smaller.
 There will be more opportunities to become engaged in in-depth discussions with their professors, and they will get to know most of their fellow students extremely well